 After looking at the site, write down the items you’d like to buy and price match them at Walmart.
 You can also print the list off (although I found this takes a lot of ink and paper).
 Make sure to price match produce and major sale items.
 One really great thing about Walmart and price matching is that often the good deals have sold out at the local grocery stores who are hosting the sale.
 Yet, they are usually in stock and you can still buy them for the same sale price at Walmart.

-Use Checkout51 Another free app (also a website if you don’t have a smart phone).
+Use Checkout51 Another free app (also a website if you don’t have a smartphone).
 It is very similar to Ibotta but it can be used with any store.
 I’ve tested it and It works great!
-Plus, unlike Ibotta, it isn’t stored exclusive, which is great for people who live in smaller towns and that don’t shop at big chain grocery stores.
+Plus, unlike Ibotta, it isn’t stored exclusively, which is great for people who live in smaller towns and that don’t shop at big chain grocery stores.
 You can get cash back on milk, eggs, and other everyday groceries.
-I use this and Ibotta together as well as well as price match it and use a coupon.
+I use this and Ibotta together as well as a price match it and use a coupon.
 Using all these methods I save a ton.
 And I sometimes get items for free!
 Sign up for Checkout51 here!

 Walmart Coupon Policy

 The Walmart Coupon Policy can be a bit confusing for even the most seasoned Walmart shopper.
 To maximize your savings at Walmart, make sure to read and study Walmart Coupon Policy.

 Tips and Warnings: Often Walmart is not consistent in the inventory they carry and what other stores in other states or even communities carry.
 It is a bit frustrating to read about an awesome deal going on at Walmart and drive there only to find that it was never at my local store.
 Calling them is difficult too.
 I’ve tried calling and never quite gotten through in an efficient manner.